Back to first presentation slide

 Image above was first converted to AutoCad-2000 format, then to Express Viewer DWF format, then to Adobe Reader PDF format, and finally to JPEG Format.

-The exterior elevation image above is presented here in three different formats (jpg, dwf, and pdf), illustrating the final line weights obtained on paper.
-Of course, since viewers will likely be using several different display technologies to view these images (i.e. standard crt, flat panel lcd, projector, hdtv, etc.), the quality of the lines on the screen may not be as easy to appreciate as seeing the image printed on paper.
-In any case, we hope that the images included are adequate to convey the way in which the dual-purpose Sunn-Starr Color and Line Weight System has evolved, and how it has been used in the real world.
+Of course, since visitors to this website will likely be using several different display technologies to view these images (i.e. standard crt, flat panel lcd, projector, hdtv, etc.), the quality of the lines on the screen may not be as easy to appreciate as seeing the actual images printed on paper.

 - o O o -